risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-mqtt.md

 ---
 id: sink-to-mqtt
-title: Sink data to MQTT
+title: Sink data from RisingWave to MQTT
 description: Sink data from RisingWave to MQTT.
 slug: /sink-to-mqtt
 ---